 You can also talk to a GP, midwife or health visitor, or go to a contraception clinic at any time.

 Look out for any signs that the cut or surrounding tissue has become infected, such as:

 - red, swollen skin

 - discharge of pus or liquid from the cut

 Tell a GP, midwife or health visitor as soon as you can about any possible signs of infection so they can make sure you get the treatment you might need.

 Strengthening the muscles around the vagina and anus by doing pelvic floor exercises can help with healing and will reduce the pressure on the cut and surrounding tissue.

 Pelvic floor exercises involve squeezing the muscles around your vagina and anus as though to stop yourself from going to the toilet or farting.

 A midwife can explain how to do the exercises.
-You can also read this leaflet about pelvic floor exercises for women (PDF, 68kb).
+You can also read more about pelvic floor exercises on our page about exercise in pregnancy.